Tips for CBSE Class 9 Exams Preparation 2023

 Take regular breaks:

 A two-hour period of constant study is ideal.
 Every 2 hours can be split down into 1-hour intervals with a 10-minute break in between.
 You should keep your mind clear of any exam-related thoughts or tension while on ‘holiday.’
-Your mind is not on a break if you utilise the break time to talk about the syllabus with pals or plan your next round of studying.
+Your mind is not on a break if you utilize the break time to talk about the syllabus with pals or plan your next round of studying.
 The following round of studying will be less productive if your mind does not take a vacation.

 Shift between different subjects: